Duel (American game show): Season 2

 Season Two aired on Friday nights at 9:00 p.m.
 (8:00 p.m.
 Central).
 The first two episodes had to compete with CBS' The Price Is Right $1,000,000 Spectacular, which aired at the same time.
 Also since the season premiere, the show was standing and lagging at sixth place behind The CW's second hour of WWE Friday Night SmackDown and the Univision telenovela Pasíon.

 International versions

 Actually ITV in U.K. were the first network to purchase the rights to Duel in September 2007, swiftly followed by ABC in the U.S., who launched their first series of the show, hosted by sport broadcaster Mike Greenberg, on 17 December 2007.
 The American version ran 16 episodes in 2 seasons and was not renewed for a third season.
 France 2 was the third network to obtain the rights to the game show under the name Le 4e duel, aired on 2008 until 2013.

 The Duel format was optioned by television networks in Australia, Belgium, Brazil, France, Germany, Hungary, Italy, Mexico, the Netherlands, Poland, Portugal and Spain, but, with the exception of Hungary, Portugal, and Duel's native France, never made it to production in those territories.
+A similar German game show called "Duell" was already running in 2001-2002 on the German sports channel DSF (today Sport1).